-When creating an account, you are taken through an on-boarding process that gets a base sample of what you like.
-From there, each interaction in the app shapes the user's algorithm profile.
+When creating an account, you are taken through an onboarding process that gets a base sample of what you like.
+Each interaction in the app shapes the user's algorithm profile.

 Within the "Listen Now" tab, there are curated music selections based on this information.
 There are also multiple playlists updated each week:

 - New Music Mix